Trane Furnace Error Codes: Complete Guide

 How Trane Furnace Flash Codes Work

 On most Trane XR series furnaces, a red or green LED on the control board blinks a series of flashes followed by a pause.
 Count the flashes before the pause — that number corresponds to a specific fault.
 For example, two flashes may indicate a pressure switch issue while four flashes typically points to an open high-limit device.
-The inside of the furnace blower door almost always has a code legend sticker for quick reference.
+The inside of the furnace blower door almost always has a code legend sticker for quick reference — check there first before calling for service.

 Common Trane Furnace Error Codes